-On behalf of the Ohio Association of Health Plans (OAHP), thank you for the opportunity to offer written opponent testimony on House Bill 135, which requires health plans to apply amounts paid via copay coupons offered by pharmaceutical manufacturers toward the insured's cost sharing requirements under their health plan.
+On behalf of OAHP, thank you for the opportunity to offer written opponent testimony to HB 177, which requires health plans to apply amounts paid via copay coupons offered by pharmaceutical manufacturers toward the insured's cost sharing requirements under their health plan.

 OAHP is the state's leading trade association representing the health insurance industry.
-Our member plans provide health benefits to more than 9 million Ohioans through employer-sponsored coverage, the individual insurance market, and public programs such as Medicare, Medicaid, and the Federal Insurance Marketplace.
+Our member plans provide health benefits to more than nine million Ohioans through employer-sponsored coverage, the individual insurance market, and public programs such as Medicare, Medicaid, and the Federal Insurance Marketplace.
 Our members offer a broad range of health insurance products to Ohioans in the commercial marketplace and are committed partners in public programs.

-Drug copay coupons are used by branded pharmaceutical manufacturers to circumvent patient cost sharing, increase the use of branded drugs, and increase their profits.
+Drug copay coupons are a marketing tool used by branded pharmaceutical manufacturers to circumvent patient cost sharing, increase market share and therefore increase profits.
 These coupons increase the share of prescriptions that are filled by a branded drug by over 60%.
 (Dafny et al. 2017)i.
 The higher costs of these branded drugs are then passed on to all consumers via higher insurance premiums.
 As outlined in a study in the New England Journal of Medicine, copay coupons offset, or undo cost sharing designed by insurers to contain costs and direct patients to higher-value drugs (Dafny et al. 2016)ii.